EBIvariation/eva-sub-cli/README.md

 }
 ```

-In this configuration, the subtasks will be performed in other machine as specified by your SLURM resource manager.
+In this configuration, the subtasks will be performed in other machines as specified by your SLURM resource manager.
 ```
 (Local machine)
 eva-sub-cli